Chapter 1: Jamie

 I nod slowly.
 "Yeah, he ran off though, I don't know where he went.
 Um, thanks for saving my life by the way."

 He smiles sweetly.
-"No problem, I'm just a friendly neighborhood hero."
+"No problem, I'm just your friendly neighborhood hero."

 I smile too, but it quickly disappears when I realize that I have no money for the bus which means I can't get to school on time.
 The boy gives me a concerned look.
 "Hey, are you alright?
 Did you get hurt?
 If you'd like, I can help you look for the guy that stole your bag."
 He suggests.